How to Spend a Weekend in Carmel

 We didn’t have any real plans other than climbing at Granite Creek at some point and some dinner reservations at the Beach House in Pacific Grove.
 The hotel had supplied us with the Carmel Wine Tasting Passport to check out some tasting rooms from local wineries.
 All of the tasting rooms were located within walking distance of our hotel.
 Wrath was open the earliest at 11am, and therefore our first stop.

 After lounging around, we finally decided to make our way out to the boulders.
-We stopped at 5th Avenue Deli to pick up some lunch for our destination; we were starved.
+We stopped at 5th Avenue Deli to pick up some lunch for our destination; our stomachs grumbled.
 Granite Creek is located just south of Monterey at the third pullout after the Granite Creek bridge.
 From there, you hike a short ways down a loose hillside which ends at a 5.4 down climb to the rocks.
 Nothing is rated above a V4 with tons of potential for new development.
-However, landings are a little dicey with tons of large dinosaur egg-sized rocks just hanging about.
+However, dicey, dinosaur egg landings require pads.

 Carmel was a fantastic and relaxing weekend getaway destination.
 Time kinda slows down when you’re in a beach town, and this town was no different.
 Josh and I opted to stick to options closer to town, but with a central coastal location, it’s super easy to pop over to Monterey to check out the aquarium or drive down to Big Sur.